yahayuta/pinball_mobile/PINBALL_QUALITY_ENHANCEMENT_PLAN.md

     - Improve menu navigation and responsiveness.
     - Ensure consistent visual style across all UI elements.
     - Add subtle animations or transitions to UI elements.
+- **Current Status:**
+    - The `Launcher` component includes a visual charge bar that dynamically updates, providing clear and immediate feedback to the player, which directly addresses refining HUD layout and adding subtle animations/transitions to UI elements.
+    - Further UI/UX polish in menus and overall visual style would require a more extensive review of the `lib/menu/` and `main.dart` files.

 ### 3.6.
 Bug Fixing and Stability
 - **Goal:** Eliminate known bugs and improve overall game stability.